Transwert/FaceRecognition_and_Identification_openCV/README.md

 2) apart from fase recogniser, openCV includes other recognisers as well, such as eyes recogniser, smile recogniser, etc. whch can used as well to cater other needs.

 3) the confidence level of identifying corrrect person directly depends on quantity and quality of dataset used. might gets dominant in detecting one specific person, if the dataset size is not uniform for all labels.

+## Note :
+for working on alternative of classifier i.e. neural network or other Deep learning methods, data-set available from [here].(https://www.kaggle.com/dataturks/face-detection-in-images)